friedev/musicli/README.md

 ## Contributing

-MusiCLI is a small project initially developed during a hackathon, so be warned that it is not fully polished and documented yet.
-Nonetheless, if you are interested in submitting PRs, we will be happy to review them!

-If you want to submit a PR, please follow these guidelines:

-- Run some Python linters such as Pylint, flake8, and/or mypy to help ensure consistent code style and quality.
-- If you create any new Python source files, copy the license notice from `musicli.py` into them.
+Before submitting a patch, run [Black](https://black.readthedocs.io) to format your code.
+Strongly consider running other linters as well, such as [pylint](https://pylint.org), [flake8](https://flake8.pycqa.org), and [mypy](https://www.mypy-lang.org).

 If you want to contribute but aren't sure what to work on, you can find a list of tasks in `TODO.md`.

-If anyone is interested in maintaining and extending MusiCLI 1.0, feel free to make a fork of this repo based off of the `v1.0.0` tag, although I do not intend to maintain it any further myself.
+If anyone is interested in maintaining or extending MusiCLI 1, feel free to fork this repo from the `v1.0.0` tag.
+I do not intend to maintain it any further myself.